turtl/www/views/docs/clients/app/local_db.md

 [DB -> Memory](#db-memory) process picks the changes up and syncs them to the in-memory models, keeping our API data, local DB, and in-memory models in sync.

+### ID matching
+When an item is added in the app, it get sa temporary id (a CID, or "client" ID) which lets us identify the object locally.
+When it's saved to the API, it gets a real, server-generated ID which is saved back into and all instances of the CID are replaced with the ID.

+There is a small possibility that an item is added to the API and the client is killed before the generated ID is able to rewrite itself to the local data.
+In this case, the next time the client syncs from the API, the CID *and* ID of the new object are returned in the sync call, and the app updates the object with its new ID.

+This mitigates potential orphans and mismatches in the data.